caf-expert/CAF-Hackathon-Migration/challenges/challenge4.md

 - Ensuring proper subscription governance is in place, such as role-based access control and Azure Policy
 - Reviewing recommendations from Azure Advisor and Security Center

-If there is time left, please try to perfom some of these steps.
+If there is time left, please try to perform some of these steps.